dsottimano/pygdoc/README.md

 # Pygdoc

-Pygdoc is a Python class that provides a convenient interface for managing Google Docs.
+Pygdoc is a Python package that provides a convenient interface for managing Google Docs.
 It allows you to create, share, and manipulate Google Docs using the Google Docs API and Google Drive API.

 ## Features